A: It's not really known how long DVDs will last,

 Sanyo/Toshiba V-Cord video recorders.

-DPS375 SP timebase corrector from Digital Processing Systems.
+DPS375 SP (PAL) and especially DPS275 (NTSC) timebase correctors from Digital Processing Systems.
+Umatic Dub cables.